Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

 #### The Atlas of Kaeon

-The Core of Kaeon concludes by establishing a connections section which serves as a template for other Kaeon libraries to follow when referencing external resources.
+The Philosophy Library of Kaeon concludes by establishing a connections section which serves as a template for other Kaeon libraries to follow when referencing external resources.

 By referencing one another, Kaeon libraries can form what is called a Kaeon library atlas, a network of Kaeon libraries.

-While the Core of Kaeon itself only references A-O as a symbolic statement, its ideas may be indefinitely expanded upon and critiqued through other Kaeon libraries which connect to it, either directly or indirectly.
+While the Philosophy Library of Kaeon itself only references A-O as a symbolic statement, its ideas may be indefinitely expanded upon and critiqued through other Kaeon libraries which connect to it, either directly or indirectly.

-Furthermore, the application of [ONE](https://github.com/Atlas-of-Kaeon/Atlas-of-Kaeon.github.io/blob/master/Repository%20of%20Kaeon/2%20-%20Wonders/1%20-%20United/1%20-%20Documentation/1%20-%20Guides/1%20-%20Utilities/2%20-%20ONE/1%20-%20ONE/README.md), Kaeon libraries, and Kaeon library atlases to topics beyond Angaianism could serve as the basis for new forms of literature, and by contributing to Kaeon library atlases, people could contribute their knowledge to an ever growing, open, and decentralized discourse on all manner of subjects, thereby fostering a platform through which to facilitate the intellectual aims of Ace Angaianism.
+Furthermore, the application of [ONE](https://github.com/Atlas-of-Kaeon/Atlas-of-Kaeon.github.io/blob/master/Kaeon%20United/2%20-%20Wonders/1%20-%20United/1%20-%20Documentation/1%20-%20Guides/1%20-%20Utilities/2%20-%20ONE/1%20-%20ONE/README.md), Kaeon libraries, and Kaeon library atlases to topics beyond Angaianism could serve as the basis for new forms of literature, and by contributing to Kaeon library atlases, people could contribute their knowledge to an ever growing, open, and decentralized discourse on all manner of subjects, thereby fostering a platform through which to facilitate the intellectual aims of Ace Angaianism.

-Any Kaeon library connected either directly or indirectly to the Core of Kaeon can be considered part of what is called the Atlas of Kaeon.
+Any Kaeon library connected either directly or indirectly to the Philosophy Library of Kaeon can be considered part of what is called the Atlas of Kaeon.

 <h3 align="center">Disclaimer</h3>

-The authors of the Core of Kaeon are software engineers by trade.
+The authors of the Philosophy Library of Kaeon are software engineers by trade.

 While they strive to keep their commentary within the reasonable bounds of valid professional consensus in all areas, their commentary on technical subjects outside the domain of digital